Sam Vimes: Character

 Revealed in the events of Thud!, after years of night-time patrols, Vimes' mindscape is described as the city of Ankh-Morpork-itself, streets and all, in the dead of night, whilst the rains are bucketing down over your head.
-Whenever Vimes is angry, doors of some of the houses open (the more angry he is, the more numbers of doors will open).
+Whenever Vimes is angry, doors of some of the houses open (the angrier he is, the more numbers of doors will open).
 While the Summoning Dark had trespassed into his mind, needing a host in order to track down the Deep-Downer Dwarves, would try to enter through one of the doors that opened when Vimes became angry, only to be pulled away at every time.
 It is later revealed that the force that was preventing the Summoning Dark from making any progress in possessing Vimes was Vimes' own 'inner guardsman', who patrols the streets of his mind.

 Vimes is an effective and brutal hand-to-hand fighter, who specialises in "dirty fighting".
 He also prefers non-lethal takedowns whenever possible.

 During heightened states of mind, such as when confronting his darker side and/or when near death, he is able to see Death, (this happened in The Fifth Elephant and Thud!, although he was unable to do this in Night Watch).
 Death himself is unsure whether Vimes should die or not in these cases, citing "quantum" as an explanation.
 At one point Death notes that if Vimes is having a 'near-Death' experience, Death is also forced to have a 'near Vimes' experience (as of Thud!
 Death has started bringing books to read during these occasions).

 On rare occasions, Sam Vimes has been described as completely happy, even if it's only for a brief period; such occasions include alone time with his wife, the birth of his son, and whenever a case has reached a satisfactory conclusion.
 At the end of the events of Snuff, Vimes was also genuinely amazed to learn that a new book, "Pride and Extreme Prejudice", had been dedicated to him.